Abortion in Guam: Statistics

 In 2017, 239 abortions were performed, and 97% of these abortions utilized surgical intervention, such as dilation and curettage or intrauterine saline infusion.
 All but three abortions were performed at Women's Clinic.
 As legal abortion is no longer readily available in Guam, the current rate of abortion is not known.

 Anti-abortion and abortion rights movements

 The Catholic Church in Guam is active in support of restrictions on abortion through participation in the Rally for Life march.
+In 1990, Archbishop Anthony Apuron, then the archbishop of the Archdiocese of Agaña in Guam, threatened to excommunicate members of the Legislature of Guam who opposed banning abortion in the territory.